-- · Financing receivables, such as project loans, receivables and direct financing leases; - · Debt securities; - · Real estate, such as land or other physical assets and related intangible assets used in sustainable infrastructure projects; and - · Equity investments in unconsolidated affiliates, such as projects where we hold a non-controlling equity interest in a project.
+- Financing receivables, such as project loans, receivables and direct financing leases; - Debt securities; - · Real estate, such as land or other physical assets and related intangible assets used in sustainable infrastructure projects; and - · Equity investments in unconsolidated affiliates, such as projects where we hold a non-controlling equity interest in a project.

-As of March 31, 2016, approximately 61% of our Portfolio consisted of fixed rate loans, financing receivables, direct financing leases or debt securities, approximately 5% consisted of floating rate debt, approximately 12% was real estate investments with long-term leases and approximately 22% represented minority ownership of wind projects in eleven wind projects.
-As of March 31, 2016, our Portfolio included \$387 million of energy efficiency investments, \$955 million of renewable energy (wind and solar) transactions and \$23 million of other sustainable infrastructure investments.
-Our Portfolio, as of March 31, 2016, consists of approximately 110 transactions of greater than \$1 million with a weighted average remaining life (excluding match-funded transactions) of approximately eleven years.
+As of September 30, 2016, approximately 65% of our Portfolio consisted of fixed rate loans, financing receivables, direct financing leases or debt securities, approximately 12% was real estate investments with long-term leases and approximately 23% represented minority ownership of renewable energy projects.
+As of September 30, 2016, our Portfolio included approximately \$0.4 billion of energy efficiency investments and approximately \$1.0 billion of renewable energy (wind and solar) transactions.
+Our Portfolio, as of September 30, 2016, consists of approximately 122 transactions of greater than \$1 million and has a weighted average remaining life (excluding match-funded transactions) of approximately eleven years.

-We also originate transactions for securitization trusts or similar vehicles that we manage or service in which institutional investors purchase all or a portion of the economics of the transaction and where we receive upfront revenues and in some cases, ongoing fees for managing the assets.
-As of March 31, 2016, we managed approximately \$1.8 billion in these trusts or vehicles that are not consolidated on our balance sheet.
-When combined with our Portfolio, as of March 31, 2016, we manage approximately \$3.2 billion of assets which we refer to as our managed assets.
+As of September 30, 2016, we also managed approximately \$2.2 billion in securitization trusts or similar vehicles that are not consolidated on our balance sheet.
+When combined with our Portfolio, as of September 30, 2016, we manage approximately \$3.6 billion of assets which we refer to as our managed assets.

 We have a large and active pipeline of potential new opportunities that are in various stages of our underwriting process.
 We refer to potential opportunities as being part of our pipeline if we have determined that the project fits within our investment strategy and exhibits the appropriate risk/reward characteristics through an initial credit analysis, including a quantitative and qualitative assessment of the opportunity, as well as research on the market and sponsor.
 Our pipeline of transactions that could potentially close in the next 12 months consists of opportunities in which we will be the lead originator, as well as projects in which we may participate with other institutional investors.
-As of March 31, 2016, our pipeline consisted of more than \$2.5 billion in new debt and equity opportunities.
-There can, however, be no assurance that any or all of the transactions in our pipeline will be completed.
+As of September 30, 2016, our pipeline consisted of more than \$2.5 billion in new debt and equity opportunities.
+There can, however, be no assurance if, or when, any or all of the transactions in our pipeline will be completed.